janvarga94/site-maker/README.md

 # site-maker
-Creation of static site within browser
+Creation of static site within browser, not responsive, all apsolute positions